jimratliff/GenoMac-user/README.md

     - Show Fast User Switching in menubar only as Account Name
     - Show text-input menu in menubar
   - Control Center: Add Bluetooth to Control Center to access battery percentages of Bluetooth devices
-  - Dock settings
+  - Dock settings[^dock_settings]
+  - Hot corners[^hot_corners]
+  -   Bottom-right corner: start screen saver
+    - Bottom-left corner: Disable screen saver
-  - screen-capture settings
+  - screen-capture settings[^screen_capture_settings]
   - Mission Control/Spaces settings
     - Don’t rearrange based on most-recent use
     - Spaces span all displays (no separate space for each monitor)
     - Do not jump to a new space when switching applications
     - Do not enter Mission Control when dragging window to top of screen
   - Language & Region: Week starts on Monday
-  - Notifications settings
+  - Notifications settings: Stops notifications from Tips app.
   - Time Machine: Don’t prompt to use new disk as backup volume
   - Set default browser to Waterfox
-  - Set default apps to open for various document types
+  - Set default apps to open for various document types[^default_apps_for_docs]
   - Implements settings for Apple’s built-in apps
     - Finder
     - Preview.app